 Help children use our electronic scanning system to check their library books in and out as well as organising the Library so that it looks beautiful and inviting for children to spend time in.

-Play with our Reception children in their own playground and field area for the Autumn and Spring terms when they settling in to school, then help our youngest children make the transition to the big playground and in their final Summer Term in Reception.
+Play with our Reception children in their own playground and field area for the Autumn Term when they settling in to school, then help our youngest children make the transition to the big playground and in their first Spring Term.

 Drawn from Year 6, these children use some of their lunch hours to assist with administrative duties such as photocopying, collating and laminating.
 They are also taught to develop an efficient telephone manner and deal with routine calls.